hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

 section: reference
 index-order: 1006
 sidebar: sidebars/accordion-toc0.md
 excerpt: In order to connect your business network to a fabric, you must [**define a connection profile**](./connectionprofile.html).
 Connection profiles contain the information necessary to connect to a fabric.
-This topic contains example connection profiles for Hyperledger Fabric v0.6 and v1.0.
+This topic contains example connection profiles for Hyperledger Fabric v1.1.
 ---

 # Connection Profiles